hippieZhou/HelloAvalonia/README.md

 </div>

-> Inspired by [Dependency Injection with Avalonia UI Apps](https://khalidabuhakmeh.com/dependency-injection-with-avalonia-ui-apps), I have add some featuse in this demo.
+> Inspired by [Dependency Injection with Avalonia UI Apps](https://khalidabuhakmeh.com/dependency-injection-with-avalonia-ui-apps), I have add some features in this demo.

 Todo List